-This field records the exact number of sentinel lymph nodes found to contain metastases.
-This data item is required by the CCR for melanoma of skin and breast cases only diagnosed January 1, 2018 and forward.
+This data item records the exact number of sentinel lymph nodes found to contain metastases.
+This data item is required by the CCR for breast and cutaneous melanoma cases only diagnosed January 1, 2018 and forward.

-- Record information only about sentinel lymph node procedure in this field. - If a positive aspiration of sentinel lymph node(s) AND a positive sentinel node biopsy are done on the same patient, record the results of the sentinel node biopsy procedure. - Enter the exact number of sentinel lymph nodes biopsied/dissected and found to contain metastasis by the pathologist. - o If "non-sentinel" lymph nodes are removed by chance during the sentinel lymph node procedure, which are positive on exam by the pathologist, record the total number of positive nodes from the sentinel lymph node procedure regardless of whether the positive node(s) contained any dye or radiotracer. - Record the number of positive sentinel lymph nodes identified in this data item, and record the total number of positive regional nodes (which includes sentinel LNs), in the Regional Lymph Nodes Positive data item. - Sentinel lymph nodes with mi (Microscopic or micro mets) are considered positive. - Breast carcinoma only: - If only positive isolated tumor cells (ITCs) are identified, the sentinel lymph nodes are negative. - Use code 97 in this data item when a sentinel lymph node biopsy and a regional node dissection are performed during the same procedure, and positive sentinel lymph nodes are documented as present, but the number is unspecified, AND record the total number of positive regional nodes (which includes any positive sentinel nodes) in the Regional Lymph Nodes Positive data field.
+- Data item may be left blank for cases other than breast and cutaneous melanoma. - Record information only about sentinel lymph node procedure in this data item. - If a positive aspiration of sentinel lymph node(s) and a positive sentinel node biopsy are done on the same patient, record the results of the sentinel node biopsy procedure. - Enter the exact number of sentinel lymph nodes biopsied/dissected and found to contain metastasis by the pathologist. - If "non-sentinel" lymph nodes are removed by chance during the sentinel lymph node procedure, which are positive on exam by the pathologist, record the total number of positive nodes from the sentinel lymph node procedure regardless of whether the positive node(s) contained any dye or radiotracer. - Record the number of positive sentinel lymph nodes identified in this data item, and record the total number of positive regional nodes (which includes sentinel LNs), in the Regional Lymph Nodes Positive data item. - Sentinel lymph nodes with mi (Microscopic or micro mets) are considered positive. - Breast carcinoma only: - If only positive isolated tumor cells (ITCs) are identified, the sentinel lymph nodes are negative. - Code 97 in this data item when a sentinel lymph node biopsy and a regional node dissection are performed during the same procedure, and positive sentinel lymph nodes are documented as present, and record the total number of positive regional nodes (which includes any positive sentinel nodes) in the Regional Lymph Nodes Positive data item.